UpperLEFTY/fan-out-service/README.md

 # Fan-Out Service with Node.js, Express, and Redis

 This project implements a fan-out service using Node.js, Express, and Axios for making HTTP requests, along with Redis for distributed caching to optimize performance.
+The service accepts a single request and fans out to multiple downstream services, aggregating their responses into a single response.

 ## Features